Trump administration farmer bailouts: Problems

-US farmers who earned less than $900,000 a year and produced one of the agriculture products suffering from the US-China trade war, can apply for the state's program.
-The bailout program had several problems, such as abusing the program and delays in payment to the farmers.
-Donald Trump stated that US-China trade war could last indefinitely despite problems among US farmers.
+US farmers who earned less than $900,000 a year and produced one of the agriculture products suffering from the China–US trade war could apply for the state's program.
+The bailout program had several problems, such as abusing the program and delays in payment to the farmers..
+Donald Trump stated that China–US trade war could last indefinitely despite problems among US farmers.
 The bailout's limit of support for a single farmer is $125,000 per person or legal entity.
 US citizens owning partial shares of a land but not profiting directly from farming could apply for state aid as well.
-Farmers can apply if they completed the harvest leading to farmers having to wait to complete their crops, making their situation much more uncertain.
+Farmers could apply if they completed the harvest leading to farmers having to wait to complete their crops, making their situation much more uncertain.

-In North Dakota, public health officials reported a rising number of suicide caused by unpredictable financial conditions amongst, especially young farmers.
+Public health officials reported a rising number of suicide caused by unpredictable financial conditions among, especially young farmers.

 The US government obliged to buy $1.4 billion of products as well and place these products to food banks or programs for schools.
 Another part of the bailout is a $100 million program to find new markets for US Farmers.